How To Grow Sunflower Microgreens At Home

 Are Sunflower Microgreens Easy To Grow?

 Growing sunflower microgreens is easy, and they mature quickly.
-That isn't to say that there can't be some problems in the first stages of growth.
+That isn’t to say there can’t be some problems in the first stages of growth.

-For that reason, and we'll dig into those problems, we wouldn't say that sunflower microgreens are for beginners or those new to microgreens.
+For that reason, and we’ll dig into those problems, we wouldn’t say sunflower microgreens are for beginners or those new to microgreens.

-If you're looking for a few easy microgreens to get started with, take a look at our Six Easiest Microgreens to Grow.
+If you’re looking for a few easy microgreens to get started with, look at our Six Easiest Microgreens to Grow.
 Leave the sunflowers for after you have grown a few trays of microgreens.

-That said, if you follow the steps below, you won't have any problems growing sunflower microgreens, and in as few as 8-days, you'll be crunching on those juicy, nutty, microgreens.
+That said, if you follow the steps below, you won’t have any problems growing sunflower microgreens, and in as few as 8 days, you’ll be crunching on those juicy, nutty microgreens.

 sunflower microgreens